 Thankfully, with the advent of SMS management platforms like Mongoose, institutions now have a convenient, efficient tool to manage texts on behalf of staff.

 Another key finding from the report is that social apps like Facebook’s Messenger, Kik, and WhatsApp are the fastest-rising student communication method.
 And keep in mind, by the time this data was published, it’s likely that student usage has increased even further.

 What you say matters.

 When it comes to texting, the message is just as important as the medium.
 Students are savvy texters, and can spot spam or robotic messages from a mile away.
 They’re also highly particular about the content and frequency of messages.
 At Mongoose, we guide clients in crafting texting campaigns that are valuable, relevant, and human.

 Like we said – the opportunity with texting in higher education is immense.
-If you’re ready to see for yourself why 300+ forward-thinking institutions choose Mongoose for texting -- or you want more information about texting -- simply use the form below to request a demo.
+If you’re ready to see for yourself why 300+ forward-thinking institutions choose Mongoose for texting -- or you want more information about texting -- contact us today.